ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

 module.exports = identify;
 ```
 this else statement will run if the time has not run out on a given token.
 We just resolve whatever is in the `identifyCache`.
-Finaly, we export the identify function.
+Finally, we export the identify function.

 ## final notes.
 While there are more files, most of them are either boilerplate, or too short to deserve an entire section.